 Meet Andrew Watson, Head of Contested Probate:

-As an Associate Member of ACTAPS (The Association of Contentious Trust and Probate Specialists), Andrew is a recognised expert in his field.
+As an Associate Member of ACTAPS (The Association of Contentious Trust and Probate Specialists), Andrew he is also a recognised expert in his field.
 He uses his probate and litigation experience to help clients – some of whom have had their cases rejected by other solicitors – to achieve a positive result.
 His clients include executors, trustees and family members.

 Andrew is a highly experienced Solicitor and his reported cases include Paine v Catlins (2004), Hogg v Dover College (1990) and Wood and Another v Smith and Another (Court of Appeal – 1993).
 He was admitted as a solicitor in 1986 and upon qualification joined the Dispute Resolution Department at Girlings Solicitors (then Girling Wilson and Harvey).
 He has since worked on a wide range of civil litigation and commercial contract disputes, professional negligence matters, land disputes and boundary issues as well as contested debt recovery and enforcement cases.